-Converge Partners was incorporated pursuant to the provisions of the Business Corporations Act (Ontario) on November 29, 2016, with a primary mission of identifying and acquiring North American ITSPs that are regionally focused but undercapitalized and lack scale.
-To date, Converge has acquired 35 businesses in North America and Europe.
+Converge has primarily grown by identifying and acquiring regionally focused and undercapitalized North American ITSPs that lack scale.
+The Company employs an industry-leading solutions and support approach to scale and assemble ITSPs to offer clients comprehensive solutions and services offerings.
+To date, Converge has acquired 35 businesses in North America, Europe and the UK.
 See "Description of the Business - Overview" for more information regarding Converge's acquisitions.